 Market-based environmental solutions can come in two forms.
 The first is for governments to return to their proper role in protecting private property and allowing transactions of that property to be freely made.
-If green groups want a piece of land conserved, then they should purchase that land.
+If green groups are concerned about a piece of land be conserved, then they should purchase that land.
 Alternatively, they should be free to pay landowners to undertake conservation on their land rather than use it for economic development.
 This would ensure the costs of policy preferences are incurred by the groups with those preferences, rather than landowners and others in the community.

 The second approach, and the one recommended by the PC, is for governments to get the costs of regulation onto their books, rather than placing the financial burden on farmers.
 This would mean governments would be responsible for purchasing land for environmental purposes rather than regulating farmers into doing the same thing.

-This market-based approach recognises that governments shouldn't place the costs of regulation onto landholders.
-Rather, it would ensure that the costs of these actions are borne by those seeking them - governments or green groups.
+This market-based approach recognises that governments shouldn’t place the costs of regulation onto landholders.
+Rather, it would ensure that the costs of these actions are borne by those seeking them —governments or green groups.